CygnusNetworks/asterisk-usecallmanager/README.md

    - The result is exported as `EXTERNAL_IP` for later substitution.
    - If it cannot detect an address and you provided a `/config` directory, the script exits with a non‑zero status.
 If your environment blocks that DNS query, set `EXTERNAL_IP` explicitly.

+3. Configuration files
+   - Configuration can be done in two ways (or also be mixed)

-3. Config ingestion from `/config`
+3. a) Config ingestion from `/config`
-   - If a directory `/config` exists, every `*.conf` file under it is copied into `/etc/asterisk` preserving relative paths.
+   - If a directory `/config` exists, every `*.conf` file under it is **copied** into `/etc/asterisk` preserving relative paths.
 For example:
      - `/config/pjsip.conf` → `/etc/asterisk/pjsip.conf`
      - `/config/pjsip.d/my-peer.conf` → `/etc/asterisk/pjsip.d/my-peer.conf`
    - Variable substitution is applied to all config files via `envsubst`, except dialplan files:
      - Files matching `extensions.conf` or anything under `extensions.d/` are copied verbatim (no substitution) to avoid breaking `${...}` style Asterisk dialplan expressions.
    - All other `.conf` files have shell-style variables expanded using the container’s environment (e.g., `${EXTERNAL_IP}`, `${SIP_BIND_PORT}`, `${WHATEVER}` that you define).

-4. Config through volumes files
+3. b) Config through volumes files
    - if you do not provider a `/config` directory, you can also mount your own config files at runtime
    - volume mount your config files for SIP, PJSIP and extensions in directories /etc/asterisk/sip.d, /etc/asterisk/pjsip.d and /etc/asterisk/extensions.d.
-   - the main config files for SIP, PJSIP and extensions are /etc/asterisk/sip.conf, /etc/asterisk/pjsip.conf and /etc/asterisk/extensions.conf, which use a tryinclude to the subdirectories.
+   - the main config files for SIP, PJSIP and extensions are /etc/asterisk/sip.conf, /etc/asterisk/pjsip.conf and /etc/asterisk/extensions.conf, which use a tryinclude to the mentioned subdirectories.

-5. Optional hooks
+4. Optional hooks
    - If `/docker-entrypoint.d/` exists, the script runs all executable parts using `run-parts` before starting Asterisk.
 This is handy for last-mile tweaks.

-6. Ownership and start
+5. Ownership and start
    - Key Asterisk directories are chowned to the runtime user and Asterisk is launched.

 Base configs are bundled under `/etc/asterisk` in the image (copied from this repo’s `config/`).
 Any files you place in `/config` will override or augment those.